Equatorial Guinea: Economy

 Equatorial Guinea is a member of the Organization for the Harmonization of Business Law in Africa (OHADA).
 Equatorial Guinea is also a member of the Central African Monetary and Economic Union (CEMAC), a subregion that comprises more than 50 million people.
-Equatorial Guinea tried to be validated as an Extractive Industries Transparency Initiative (EITI)–compliant country, working toward transparency in reporting of oil revenues and prudent use of natural resource wealth.
-The country obtained candidate status on 22 February 2008.
-It was then required to meet a number of obligations to do so, including committing to working with civil society and companies on EITI implementation, appointing a senior individual to lead on EITI implementation, and publishing a fully costed Work Plan with measurable targets, a timetable for implementation and an assessment of capacity constraints.
-However, when Equatorial Guinea applied to extend the deadline for completing EITI validation, the EITI Board did not agree to the extension.
+Equatorial Guinea tried to be validated as an Extractive Industries Transparency Initiative (EITI)-compliant country.
+The country obtained candidate status on 22 February 2008; when Equatorial Guinea applied to extend the deadline for completing EITI's validation, the EITI Board did not agree to the extension.

-According to the World Bank, Equatorial Guinea has the highest GNI (Gross National Income) per capita of any African country, 83 times larger than the GNI per capita of Burundi, the poorest country.

-Yet despite its impressive GNI figure, Equatorial Guinea is plagued by extreme poverty brought about by Wealth Inequality.
-Its Gini coefficient of 65.0 is the highest in the entire world.
+According to the World Bank, Equatorial Guinea has the highest gross national income (GNI) per capita of any African country, 83 times larger than the GNI per capita of Burundi, the poorest country.
+However, Equatorial Guinea has extreme poverty brought about by wealth inequality.
+According to the 2016 United Nations Human Development Report, Equatorial Guinea had a GDP per capita of $21,517, one of the highest levels of wealth in Africa.
+However, it is one of the most unequal countries in the world according to the Gini index, with 70 per cent of the population living on one dollar a day.
+The country ranks 145th out of 189 on the United Nations Human Development Index in 2019.

-The economy of Equatorial Guinea was expected to grow about 2.6% in 2021, a projection based on the successful completion of a large gas project and the recovery of the world economy by the second half of the year.
+Hydrocarbons account for 97% of the state's exports, and it is a member of the African Petroleum Producers Organization.
+In 2020, it faces its eighth year of recession, due in part to endemic corruption.
+The economy of Equatorial Guinea was expected to grow about 2.6% in 2021, a projection that was based on the successful completion of a large gas project and the recovery of the world economy by the second half of the year.
 But the country is expected to return to recession in 2022, with a real GDP decline of about 4.4%.

-According to the 2016 United Nations Human Development Report, Equatorial Guinea had a gross domestic product per capita of $21,517, one of the highest levels of wealth in Africa.
-However, it is one of the most unequal countries in the world according to the Gini index, with 70 percent of the population living on one dollar a day.
-The country ranks 145th out of 189 on the United Nations Human Development Index in 2019.

-Hydrocarbons account for 97% of the state's exports and it is a member of the African Petroleum Producers Organization. in 2020, it faces its eighth year of recession, due in part to endemic corruption.
+In 2022, the country's Gini coefficient was 58.8.

 Transportation

-Due to the large oil industry in the country, internationally recognized carriers fly to Malabo International Airport which, in May 2014, had several direct connections to Europe and West Africa.
-There are three airports in Equatorial Guinea—Malabo International Airport, Bata Airport and the new Annobón Airport on the island of Annobón.
+Due to the large oil industry in the country, internationally recognized carriers flew to Malabo International Airport, which, in May 2014, had several direct connections to Europe and West Africa.
+There are three airports in Equatorial Guinea—Malabo International Airport, Bata Airport and Annobón Airport on the island of Annobón.
 Malabo International Airport is the only international airport.

-Every airline registered in Equatorial Guinea appears on the list of air carriers prohibited in the European Union (EU) which means that they are banned from operating services of any kind within the EU.
+Every airline registered in Equatorial Guinea appears on the list of air carriers prohibited in the European Union (EU), which means that they are banned from operating services of any kind within the EU.
 However, freight carriers provide service from European cities to the capital.